-Top 5 Project Management Phases
+5 Phases of Project Management (PMP)

 There are different schools of thought about the number of phases during a project.
 Some claim there are 3 phases, others say it’s 5.
 At the base of it, the PMBOK points-out that the number of phases is determined by the project team and type of project.

-The 5 Phases of a Project
+The 5 Phases of Project Management (PMP)

-- Project Initiation Phase – a project is formally started, named and defined at a broad level during this phase.
+- Project Initiation Phase – a project is formally started, named, and defined at a broad level during this phase.
 Project sponsors and other important stakeholders due diligently decide whether or not to commit to a project.
 Depending on the nature of the project, feasibility studies are conducted.
 Or, as it may require, in an IT project – requirement gathering and analysis are performed in this phase.
-In the construction industry a project charter is completed in this phase.
+In the construction industry, a project charter is completed in this phase.

 - Project Planning Phase – a project management plan is developed comprehensively of individual plans for – cost, scope, duration, quality, communication, risk and resources.
-Some of the important activities that mark this phase are -making WBS, development of schedule, milestone charts, GANTT charts, estimating and reserving resources, planning dates and modes of communication with stakeholders based on milestones, deadlines and important deliveries.
+Some of the important activities that mark this phase are making WBS, development of schedule, milestone charts, GANTT charts, estimating and reserving resources, planning dates, and modes of communication with stakeholders based on milestones, deadlines, and important deliveries.
 A plan for managing identified and unidentified risks is determined as this may affect aspects of a project later on.
 Risk management planning includes: risk identification and analysis, risk mitigation approaches, and risk response planning.

 - Project Monitoring and Control Phase – occurring at the same time as the execution phase, this one mostly deals with measuring the project performance and progression in accordance to the project plan.
-Scope verification and control occur to check and monitor for scope creep, change control to track and manage changes to project requirement.
+Scope verification and control occur to check and monitor for scope creep, and change of control to track and manage changes to project requirement.
 Calculating key performance indicators for cost and time are done to measure the degree of variation, if any, and in which case corrective measures are determined and suggested to keep a project on track.
 To prevent project failure, consider why projects are likely to fail and the ways to prevent failure.

 Five-phase Project Management: A Practical Planning And Implementation Guide